contractautomataproject/CARE/src/spec/uppaal/README.md

 ## Formal Model of the Contract Automata Runtime Environment

-This folder contains different versions of the Uppaal model of CARE (we used version of Uppal 4.1.26-1, February 2022).
+This folder contains different versions of the Uppaal model of CARE (we used the version of Uppal 4.1.26-1, February 2022).

 The file `model.xml` is the base version of the model,  without delays and used for exhaustive model checking.
 All other models are variations of this base version.